Skip to main content

 Right of access to information

 A key success was the declaration by the Spanish administrative court that the special procedure challenge was admissible, in particular its initial conclusion that the right to freedom of information is a fundamental right that must be protected in Spain.
-It is considered that this finding could implicitly entail a recognition that the right to freedom of information also includes a right of access to information, which could make previously completely confidential licensing information available for future scrutiny by the general public.
+This finding could implicitly entail a recognition that the right to freedom of information also includes a right of access to information, which could make previously completely confidential licensing information available for future scrutiny by the general public.
 In turn, access to this information could form the basis of future administrative challenges against the merits and legality of licensing decisions by the State.

 Supreme Court admission